mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 }
 ```

-However we can pass instead the address of the basic type which means that the function should be rewritten to use pointers
+However, we can instead pass the address of the basic type, which means that the function should be rewritten to use pointers.

 ```cpp
 int main() {